Three types of flower arrangements

 Layering an arrangement

 The possibilities for building an arrangement are endless.
 Keep in mind that the overall look depends on the number of different flowers you are using, along with the type of vase you’ve chosen.
-You probably wouldn’t use towering branches of magnolia in a Mason jar, but they work well in this Stoneware and Co.
-Wine chiller.
+You probably wouldn’t use towering branches of magnolia in a Mason jar, but they work well in a wine chiller.
 Be inventive by using different types of flowers that have a cohesive color palette and varying heights and shapes.

 “When you decorate your home you have a carpet, then you put [out] a table, you put a picture [on the wall] and you have a light, so what is that?”
 Cohen asked.
 “Levels and layers, and that’s what creates an arrangement.”